lzrwilliam/Bomberman-Project/README.md

   - **LCD 16x2**: The interface for all in-game messages, settings adjustments, and gameplay interactions.
 </details>

-The functionality of the project can be seen in the follwing videos:
+The functionality of the project can be seen in the following videos:
 [Part1](https://www.youtube.com/watch?v=FSDpvKRa8Io)
 [Part2]()
 [Part3]()